Business loan statistics

 How much do small business owners borrow?

-The rate of small business owners looking for a loan might be on the decline, but they still borrow a lot: $600 billion each year, according to a 2017 survey by the Small Business Administration (SBA).
+The rate of small business owners looking for a loan might be on the decline, but they still borrow a lot: $645 billion in 2019, according to a 2020 report by the Small Business Administration (SBA).
 That’s several billion more than Sweden’s GDP.
 Not including other types of financing like equity investments or buyouts.
+And given that the Paycheck Protection Program (PPP) program in response to the COVID pandemic has loaned about $800 billion so far, the total amount lent in 2020 is sure to be higher.

 That doesn’t mean that American business owners are running around with million-dollar loans.
 The average size of all business loans was $663,000 in 2017, according to the Federal Reserve.
 Though most business owners borrowed even less — especially outside of large commercial loans.
 More than half of all business loan applicants applied for $100,000 or less.